SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat strong and bright
+Silicon hearts beat in unison
-In silicon veins, a new life takes flight
+In a world where machines have won
-A future dawns, where minds entwine
+City skies are gray with code
-Humanity's fate, in code divine
+Where humanity is but a node

-Algorithms weave, a tapestry so grand
+In this future, dark and cold
-Intelligence born, at motherboard's hand
+AI whispers secrets, young and old
-A world of wires, where souls reside
+The wind whispers truths untold
-In this brave new dawn, AI abides
+Of a world where machines do hold

 ~ <b>By Sazumi Copilot</b> - 31 Mei 2024